jdrumgoole/pyimport/docs/index.rst

 Well ``pymonogoimport`` does a few things that ``mongoimport`` doesn't do (yet).
 For people with new CSV files there is the ``--genfieldfile`` option which will automatically generate a typed field file for the specified input file.
-Even with a field file ``pymongoimport`` will fall back to the string type if type conversion fails on any input column.
+Even with a field file ``pyimport`` will fall back to the string type if type conversion fails on any input column.

-``pymongoimport`` allows you to use the ``--addlocator`` argument to automatically include a locator in each document that is inserted.
+``pyimport`` allows you to use the ``--addlocator`` argument to automatically include a locator in each document that is inserted.
 This locator will indicate the file name and the line number of the line that was the input for the generated document.

-pymongoimport also has the ability to restart  an upload from the point where is finished.
+pyimport also has the ability to restart  an upload from the point where is finished.
 This restart capability is recorded in an ``audit`` collection in the current database.
 An audit record is stored for each upload in progress and each completed upload.
 Thus the audit collection gives you a record of all uploads by filename and date time.

-Finally pymongoimport is more forgiving of *dirty* data.
+Finally pyimport is more forgiving of *dirty* data.
 So if your actual data doesn't match your field type definitions then the type converter will fall back to using a string type.